-It’s important to note that lightning rod (if used) must have its own earthing system.
-It’s because in the case of lightning strike (even not direct one), discharged energy is so high, that regardless how low is resistance to earth of the Earthing Bar, the voltage across it will also go very high.
+It’s important to note that lightning rods (if used) must have their own earthing system.
+It’s because in the case of a lightning strike (even not a direct one), discharged energy is so high, that regardless of how low is resistance to earth of the Earthing Bar is, the voltage across it will also go very high.
 If the Lightning Earthing System is connected to your electrical system, it will also blow your appliances and possibly the whole electrical network.
-But that’s the subject for another article.
+But that’s the subject of another article.

 Legal Disclaimer for Grounding of Shipping Container Home: